mckenney5/Crawl/README.md

 	Windows*  - .NET Framework 2.0 or higher (never been tested on 1.1) GNU/Linux - Mono 2.5 or higher (never been tested on older versions)

+Windows* = Any version of Windows as long as it can handle Visual Studios version that supports .NET Framework 2.0 or higher